testing-library/eslint-plugin-testing-library/docs/rules/prefer-explicit-assert.md

 If you prefer to use `getBy*` queries implicitly as an assert-like method itself, then this rule is not recommended.
 Instead check out this rule [prefer-implicit-assert](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/prefer-implicit-assert.md)

+- Never use both `prefer-explicit-assert` & `prefer-implicit-assert` choose one.
+- This library recommends `prefer-explicit-assert` to make it more clear to readers that it is not just a query without an assertion, but that it is checking for existence of an element

 ## Further Reading

 - [getBy query](https://testing-library.com/docs/dom-testing-library/api-queries#getby)